 3. Analyzing Learning Activities

-It is important to collect data on how learners engage with the learning activity.
+It is important to collect data on how learners engage in learning activity.
 For example, see whether the learner is completing the course and how much time they are spending on a slide.

 Check if they are returning to it.
 Such pieces of information are imperative in understanding the intensity of learner engagement with the course content.
 Eventually, you can use them to make data-driven learning design decisions for the future.